Build a Vision 2030 mobile app in Saudi Arabia: 15–26 week delivery, Mada/STC Pay, Arabic-first UX, funding routes, and 2026 cost ranges.

 Why Vision 2030 Is Creating a Mobile App Gold Rush

-Saudi Arabia isn't just digitizing — it's rebuilding its entire economy around technology.
+Saudi Arabia isn't just digitizing.
+It's rebuilding its entire economy around technology.
 Vision 2030, the Kingdom's ambitious national transformation plan, has turned the country into the fastest-growing digital market in the Middle East.
 And mobile apps sit at the center of this transformation.

-This guide walks you through everything: the market opportunity, top industries to target, funding sources that can finance your entire project, the right technology stack, realistic cost breakdowns, and a proven development roadmap from concept to App Store.
+This guide walks you through everything: the market opportunity, top industries to target, funding sources that can finance your entire project, the right technology stack, realistic scope breakdowns, and a proven development roadmap from concept to App Store.

 The Numbers Behind the Opportunity

 Before committing resources to mobile app development, you need to understand the scale of what's happening in Saudi Arabia.
-These aren't projections — they're current realities that define the market landscape.
+These aren't projections.
+They're current realities that define the market landscape.

-MEA Mobile App Market Size (2026)
+MEA Mobile App Market (2026 projected)

 YoY Funding Increase (H1 2025)